AvatarParzival/Rang-E-Hunar/README.md

 *Unleashing Creativity • Inspiring Talent • Transforming Culture*

 ## 🎨 Overview
 **Rang‑E‑Hunar** is a multimedia-rich, responsive web showcase of handcrafted fashion products.
-The project emphasizes brand storytelling, seamless browsing, and modular design for an enhanced e-commerce experience ([github.com](https://github.com/AvatarParzival/Rang-E-Hunar?utm_source=chatgpt.com)).
+The project emphasizes brand storytelling, seamless browsing, and modular design for an enhanced e-commerce experience.

 ---